New Applicant Criteria

 Children are available from the ages of 1 to 16 years of age.
 In some cases, children with special needs may be released at a younger age.

 We will provide you with as much information as we are able to obtain on a child, however, there will never be as much information on a child's background as one would like.
 The most valuable information will be obtained when the family travels to Bulgaria.
-The medical information, and usually brief history, is critical for evaluating a toddler or child for adoption often this is all the information that is available.
+The medical information, and usually brief history, is critical for evaluating a toddler or child for adoption.
+Often this is all the information that is available.
 As a child gets older, their character, personality, temperament, and intelligence become more important.

-Agencies licensed to work in Bulgaria will have access to photos, videos and information regarding the child's medical needs and history.
-In accordance with the requirements set out by the Bulgarian adoption authorities.
+Agencies licensed to work in Bulgaria will have access to photos, videos and information regarding the child's medical needs and history, in accordance with the requirements set out by the Bulgarian adoption authorities.

 *The Bulgarian special needs waiting children list.
 The Bulgarian adoption authorities maintain a list of waiting children.
 This list primarily consists of children who have handicaps or special needs and are available for placement in an adoptive home. *Bulgarian waiting children for adoption is only available on our password-protected web site.
-If you're interested in learning more about the children in Bulgaria waiting for adoption, please click here.
+If you're interested in learning more about the children in Bulgaria waiting for adoption, please contact us.

 The Bulgarian adoptive children's list features children that are available for adoption now.
 The information changes quickly and there are no guarantees that any featured waiting child will still be available. back to listing >>

 Bulgaria is very liberal in its views as to who may apply as an adoptive parent.
 The Bulgarian adoption program is open to single women and married couples.
 The adoptive parent applicants should be between the ages of 25 to 55 years old.
 Adoptive parents must be at least 15 years older than the child they are seeking to adopt.
 Applicants with children already in the home are accepted into this program. back to listing >>